top of page

 • New decks using FSC or reclaimed wood

-• Bathrooms and laundry plumbed to greywater irrigation system.
+• Bathrooms and laundry plumbed to greywater irrigation system; new vacuum flush toilet (uses one pint of water)

 • Non-VOC flooring and non-toxic building materials.